CRGMBC/credit-risk-classification/Credit_Risk/report-template.md

 Precision and Recall for High-Risk Loans:

 The precision score for high-risk loans indicates the proportion of correctly identified high-risk loans among all predicted high-risk loans.
 Similarly, the recall score demonstrates the model's ability to identify actual high-risk loans.
-Both precision and recall scores for high-risk loans are noteworthy, [insert justifications if needed].
+Both precision and recall scores for high-risk loans are noteworthy.

 Recommendation: